-- (5) an apprentice class falconer shall maintain a written log describing the instruction provided by his or her sponsor.
-Instruction should include all phases of falconry relating to basic biology, care and handling of raptors, live-trapping techniques, teaching raptors to hunt, and laws and regulations governing falconry; and, - (6) an apprentice class falconer shall not fly or hunt their red-tailed hawk alone until the sponsor provides written notification to the apprentice stating that the apprentice is competent to handle the bird without direct supervision.

-(c) General class.

-- (1) The commissioner may issue a general class permit to any person who meets the requirements in section 26-67e-3(a) of the Regulations of Connecticut State Agencies; is at least 18 years old; submits proof of a minimum of two years experience in the practice of falconry at the apprentice class level, has practiced falconry with their own raptor during at least two hunting seasons; submits written certification from the applicant's sponsor verifying that the applicant satisfies the experience requirement; - (2) a general class falconer shall possess in aggregate only two raptors at any time; - (3) a general class falconer may possess raptors from any category specified under section 26-67e-13 of the Regulations of Connecticut State Agencies; and, - (4) a general class falconer shall not obtain from any category specified in 26-67e-13 of the Regulations of Connecticut State Agencies more than two raptors for replacement birds during any twelve-month period beginning on January 1 and ending on December 31.

-(d) Master class.
+- (7) an apprentice falconer shall not fly or hunt a red-tailed hawk without the presence of the sponsor until the sponsor provides written notification to the apprentice stating that the apprentice is competent to handle the bird without direct supervision.
+Such written notification shall be carried while in the field with a bird. - (c) General class. - (1) The commissioner may issue a general class permit to any resident who meets the requirements in section 26-67e-3(a) of the Regulations of Connecticut State Agencies if the applicant: - (A) is at least 16 years old; - (B) has written approval of a parent or legal guardian, if less than 18 years of age; - (C) submits a summary of each species held and how long each bird was held; - (D) submits proof of a minimum of two years experience in the practice of falconry at the apprentice class level; - (E) has practiced falconry with the applicant's own raptor for at least two hunting seasons that total at least four months each; and, - (F) submits written certification from the applicant's sponsor verifying that the applicant practiced falconry at the apprentice falconer level for at least two years including maintaining, training, flying and hunting a raptor at least four months in each year; - (2) a general falconer may possess up to three raptors at any time; - (3) a general falconer may possess raptors from any category specified under section 26-67e-13 of the Regulations of Connecticut State Agencies; - (4) a general falconer shall not obtain more than two wild raptors during any twelvemonth period beginning on July 1 and ending on June 30; and, - (5) notwithstanding section 26-67e-6(c)(2) of the Regulations of Connecticut State Agencies, a general falconer may possess the raptors of another custodial falconer for purposes of providing temporary care for such raptors pursuant to section 26-67e-12 of the Regulations of Connecticut State Agencies. - (d) Master class.